thatonepuggo/tf2gpt/readme.md

 in main.py, you can edit the prompt to your liking or you can leave it the same as it is.

+(OPTIONAL) get virtual audio cable: https://vb-audio.com/Cable/. this will let you use tts response message with the ;ttsask command.

 # thanks to
 - nickplj12 (for mercenary discord bot, which this is sorta based off of) aka nickplj12 on discord
 - Meta (for llama)